Table of contents

 Ingredients You’ll Need

-To make the high-quality Southern cornbread from scratch, you don’t want a long listing of components.
+You don’t want a lengthy listing of components to make the high-quality Southern Cornbread from scratch.
 In truth, most of those are pantry staples:

-Cornmeal (1 cup): The main ingredient.
+Cornmeal (1 cup) is the main ingredient.
 Look for stone-ground or medium-grind cornmeal for a slightly coarse texture.

 All-Purpose Flour (half a cup): Adds just enough shape without making the cornbread heavy.

-Baking Powder (1 tsp) and Baking Soda (half of tsp): These are essential for a light and fluffy texture.
+Baking Powder (1 tsp) and Baking Soda (half a tsp) are essential for a light and fluffy texture.

 Salt (1 tsp): Brings out all the flavors.

-Beaverbrook Drippings or Butter (1/4 cup): Adds richness and allows you to create the crispy crust.
+Beaverbrook Drippings or Butter (1/4 cup): Adds richness and allows you to create a crispy crust.

-Making Southern cornbread would possibly sound intimidating; however, I promise it’s easy.
+Making Southern Cornbread might sound intimidating, but I promise it’s easy.
 Here’s how to do it:

 Preheat the Oven and Skillet

-First things first: set your oven to 425°F. Place your forged iron skillet inside the oven whilst it preheats.
-This step is prime to reaching that crispy crust all of us love.
+First things first: Set your oven to 425°F. While it preheats, place your forged iron skillet in the oven.
+This step is crucial for achieving that crispy crust we all love.

 Mix the Dry Ingredients